Christian Augustus II of Schleswig-Holstein-Sonderburg-Augustenburg: Biography

+In the early 1800s, Duke Christian was placed in charge of Frederiksborger horse breeding at the Royal Stud by his maternal grandfather, Christian VII of Denmark, and imported several Thoroughbred stallions from Great Britain to stand at stud in Denmark.
+The Duke also served as an advisor on the breeding of Holsteiner horses, and imported the Thoroughbred stallion Protocol (b.
+1828) to Schleswig-Holstein (later Germany).

 In 1848, German-nationalist sympathies prompted a rebellion in Schleswig-Holstein against Danish rule.
 A provisional government was established at Kiel under the Duke of Augustenborg, who travelled to Berlin to secure the assistance of Prussia in asserting his rights.
 The First War of Schleswig ensued.

 However, European powers were united in opposing any dismemberment of Denmark.
 Among others, Emperor Nicholas I of Russia, speaking with authority as Head of the elder Holstein-Gottorp line, regarded the Duke of Augustenborg a rebel.
 Russia had guaranteed Schleswig to the Danish crown by the treaties of 1767 and 1773.

 A treaty of peace between Prussia and Denmark was signed at Berlin on 2 July 1850.
 Both parties reserved their antecedent rights.
 Denmark was satisfied that the treaty empowered the king-duke to restore his authority in Holstein with or without the consent of the German Confederation.
 Augustenburg was ousted from power, as Danish troops marched in to subdue the duchies.

 The question of the Augustenburg succession made an agreement between the major powers impossible, and on 31 March 1852 the duke of Augustenburg resigned his claim in return for a money payment.
 Duke Christian sold his rights to the Duchy of Schleswig-Holstein to Denmark in the aftermath of the Punctation of Olmütz, but later renounced his rights to the Duchy of Schleswig-Holstein in favor of his son Frederik August.

 In November 1863, his son Frederick proclaimed himself rightful second Duke of Schleswig and Holstein, following the death of Frederick VII of Denmark, the last King of Denmark who, by primogeniture, was also sovereign Duke of Schleswig and Holstein, but whose death extinguished the patriline of Denmark's hereditary Oldenburg kings.
 The resulting divergence of hereditary claims to the duchies eventually developed into the Second War of Schleswig.